 Okay, here’s the sneaky party.
 Take about a fourth of a cup of the pasta water and whisk it into the sauce.
 It should start to form a cohesive sauce.
 Assuming your pasta is cooked add it into the bowl with the sauce.

 If your sausage is crispy enough to your liking, add that to the pasta.
 Grind in tons and tons of black pepper and stir it up.
-I served mine topped with more Parmesan and about 1/10000th of the parsley I have left.
+I served my spaghetti carbonara topped with more Parmesan and about 1/10000th of the parsley I have left.

-Now it’s time to eat.
+Now it’s time to eat. your spaghetti carbonara.
 Or at least switch from eating out of the mixing bowl to eating out of an individual bowl.
 Whoops.